-Thurso is the most northerly town on the British mainland and by far the largest settlement on the north coast.
-Our guide includes all info on getting there, eating and sleeping, transport and what to see and
+Thurso is the most northerly town on the British mainland and by far the largest on the north coast.
+Our quick guide includes all info on getting there, eating and sleeping, transport and what to see and do.

 Phone code: +44 (0)1847

 In medieval times Thurso was Scotland's chief port for trade with Scandinavia, though most of the town dates from the late 18th century when Sir John Sinclair built the 'new' extension to the old fishing port.
 The town increased in size to accommodate the workforce of the new nuclear power plant at nearby Dounreay, but the plant's demise has threatened the local economy.
 Today Thurso is a fairly nondescript place, mostly visited by people catching the ferry to Stromness in Orkney, or the occassional hardcore surfer.